 The Company has both a Capital Management Policy and Capital Management Plan in place.
-The Risk Management Function is responsible for developing and maintaining the Capital Management Plan.
-The Audit and Risk Committee reviews and monitors the plan and reports thereon to the Board.
+The Risk Management Function is responsible for developing and maintaining the Capital Management Plan and reports thereon to the Board.

 The Capital Management Plan incorporates the output from the ORSA and associated reporting.
 The plan also sets out triggers for corrective capital actions relative to the Company's Solvency Ratios, which are based on the Solvency Capital Requirement ("SCR") and the Minimum Capital Requirement ("MCR").